City Contracting Basics

 1. You need to be an official business entity.

-- Sole proprietorship, partnership, Limited Liability Corporation, Corporation properly registered with the state
+- Sole proprietorship, partnership, Limited Liability Corporation, or a Corporation properly registered with the state

 - Must be in good standing with the Maryland State Department of Assessments and Taxation